AngleProtocol/angle-docs/governance/angle-dao.md

 Finalized votes are then implemented by a [multi-sig](https://etherscan.io/address/0xdC4e6DFe07EFCa50a197DF15D9200883eF4Eb1c8) composed of core team and community members.

+Angle Protocol is available on different EVM compatible chains.
+There is one multisig per chain, each with the same signers detailed below.
+The addresses of the multisigs on the other networks on can be found [here](https://developers.angle.money/overview/smart-contracts).

 {% hint style="warning" %}
 A signature from the multi-sig is required to enforce the outcomes of the Snapshot votes.
 In almost all cases, it will vote in-line with what is voted by veANGLE holders.
 However, proposals considered to be clear open attacks against the protocol will not be signed for.
 Having a multisig enforcing proposals is hence tantamount to having a `Timelock` contract for the protocol that can prevent the enforcement of malicious governance proposals.&#x20;
 {% endhint %}